 Keith is a very experienced consultant in a range of technical, security and intellectual property areas.
 Major projects via the College have included the security worrk that he led on the Ov-Chipkaart for the Dutch transport ministry, following published attacks on the MIFARE Classic chip card; and also his contribution to security studies for the UK Cards Association.

-I am the owner/director of Crisp Telecom Limited (www.crisptele.com) that has provided expert advisory and development services for over a decade.
+He is also the owner/director of Crisp Telecom Limited (www.crisptele.com) that has provided expert advisory and development/test services for 13+ years.

 Research output: Chapter in Book/Report/Conference proceeding › Conference contribution

 Research output: Chapter in Book/Report/Conference proceeding › Chapter